anotherHarry/HRPS/README.md

 - There is no need to interface with external system, eg Payment, printer, etc.
 - Payment is always successful.
 - No need to log in - features
-- No graphical interface for selection of rooms.
+- No graphical interface for selection of roomIds.
 - The room service bill is entered as an amount and time stamp.
 There is no need to specify the items consumed.
-- The hotel has 48 rooms (of various type) from 02 – 07 level and the room number format is <2 digit floor level><running number from 01>, eg 0702.
+- The hotel has 48 roomIds (of various type) from 02 – 07 level and the room number format is <2 digit floor level><running number from 01>, eg 0702.

 ## UML Class Diagram